Syntax

 error 1 oops

-Alternatively, you may use the protect function together with the lasterror system variable.
+Alternatively, you may use the protect function along with the lasterror system variable.

 Exit Handlers

-allow to automatically run a procedure before quitting or restarting Agena, for example to clean up temporary files, etc. Just assign a proper function to environ.onexit:
+allow to automatically run a procedure before quitting or restarting Agena, for example to clean up temporary files, etc. Just assign an exit handler to environ.onexit:

 > bye